Feyerabend/cc/ch06/addition/psychology/README.md

 Code ownership: Developers may overvalue their own code—or code they have iteratively refined with an LLM—and resist changes.

-Solution: Encouraging collective ownership and emphasizing specifications, tests, and shared goals over individual authorship helps detach identity from artifacts.
+Solution: Encouraging collective ownership and emphasising specifications, tests, and shared goals over individual authorship helps detach identity from artefacts.
 Or, more succinctly: kill your darlings.

 ### Conclusion: Applying Kahneman’s insights to programming

-Kahneman’s insights into human behavior, judgment, and bias offer a powerful lens for improving programming practice.
+Kahneman’s insights into human behaviour, judgment, and bias offer a powerful lens for improving programming practice.
 This is especially true in a landscape where LLMs accelerate intuition, pattern completion, and surface-level correctness.